Importing¶

 Replace Principled BSDF¶

-Use a custom Node-Group instead of a Principled BSDF for the imported materials.
-Easily pick from a dropdown that shows all Node-Groups in the current blend file.
+Use a custom Node Group instead of a Principled BSDF for imported materials.
+This allows for precise material customization during the import process to fit your needs.
+The interface provides a dropdown that lists all Node-Groups in the current Blend file.

 Custom Attributes¶